Saturday, September 16, 2017

 The CryptO'pinion?

-Ignoring my quibbles, never have I enjoyed such a game that employs a tremendous demand of tactics, stealth and strategy thinking.
-It's fantastic and instantly appealing yet also deep with quite a learning curve to master, so don't expect a cakewalk!
+Ignoring my minor quibbles, never have I enjoyed a game that employs such a tremendous demand of tactics, stealth and strategy thinking.
+It's fantastic yet also instantly appealing with great depth.
+There is a large learning curve to master, so don't expect a cakewalk.
 I'm sure your initial attempts will end with many incredibly laughable casualties as you uncover the joy of what this realistic game has to offer.
-It's cruel and takes no prisoners but is so addictive.
+It's cruel and takes no prisoners but very, very addictive.

-What we have here is very rewarding and nothing short of a classic.
-And I loved every second of it.
+What we have here is nothing short of a classic.
+Yes, I said that, and I loved every second of this amazing game.

-8BitChip has a hard drive version with floppy disks via Old Games Finder.
+8BitChip has a hard drive version with floppies at Old Games Finder.

 Trusteft has recorded a great video from unboxing to gameplay!